sb-ai-lab/Eco2AI/README.md

 # Eco2AI

-Eco2AI is a python library which evaluates power consumption and CO2 emission during running code.
+Eco2AI is a python library for CO2 emission tracking.
+It monitors energy consumption of CPU and GPU, then estimates equivalent carbon emissions.
+Eco2AI is applicable to all python scripts, all you need is to add couple strings to your code.
+All emission data and your devices info are logged into local file.

-Emission information is written to file.
-Every single run of tracker creates line in this file with following items:
+Every single run of Tracker() accompanies with session description added into logging file including the following items:

 + project_name
 + experiment_description